Facts about Sally Field

 Sally Field Biography

 Her success in the 1980s allowed her to produce movies, including Steel Magnolias (1989) and Dying Young (1991), both starring Julia Roberts.
-In the late '90s Field was still appearing in the movies and spending time behind the camera, directing two TV movies and the theatrical release of Beautiful (2000).
+In the late 1990s, Field was still appearing in the movies and spending time behind the camera, directing two TV movies and the theatrical release of Beautiful (2000).
 She also found work in television, including a recurring role on E.R. and a short-lived series, The Court (2002).

 Sally Fields joined the cast of the TV drama series Brothers & Sisters in 2006, (along with Calista Flockhart and Rob Lowe) and earned an Emmy for best actress in a dramatic series.
 She played lovable Aunt Mae in the reboots The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014, both with Andrew Garfield as Spider-Man), and was Oscar-nominated for her role as Mary Todd Lincoln in the 2012 film Lincoln (with Daniel Day-Lewis as President Abraham Lincoln).

 In 2017 she was nominated for a Tony Award for her work as aging Southern belle Amanda Winfield in a Broadway revival of The Glass Menagerie.